dita-community/org.dita-community.i18n/README.md

 /Users/ekimber/dita-ot/dita-ot-3.3-dc/integrator.xml:45: javax.xml.transform.TransformerFactoryConfigurationError: Provider for class javax.xml.transform.TransformerFactory cannot be created
 ```

 This is a side effect of the fact that the plugin provides a custom Saxon transformer that Saxon tries to find after the jar file with it has already been removed by the uninstall process.
-This is a pretty serious edge case for the uninstaller and is unlikely to be fixed.
+This is an edge case for the uninstaller and is unlikely to be fixed.

 The workaround is simply to run the `--install` command with no arguments a second time: